mekt12/Excel-Data-Cleaning-And-Dashbord-Project1/README.md

 # Tools used
 Pivot tables, charts and slicers are used for analysis and visualization.
 # Key findings and insights
 The featues or variables that most affected the target variable 'Charges' are 'Smoker', 'BMI', and 'Age' respectively.
 Smokers paid significantly higher than non-smokers for healthcare insurance.
 Individuals with BMI ststus of obesity paid higher insurance charges than other BMI statuses.
 And finally, individuals in the age group of 46-64 paid higher insurance than other age groups.
-The features 'Number if children' and 'Region' also had some influence in insurance charge of individuals.
+The features 'Number of children' and 'Region' in the data also have some influence in healthcare insurance charges of individuals.